Slicer/SlicerLanguagePacks/TranslationGuidelines.md

-# TRANSLATION GUIDELINES
+# Translation Guidelines

 The goal of this document is to provide new contributors to the community based translation of 3D Slicer on [Weblate](https://hosted.weblate.org/projects/3d-slicer/3d-slicer/) with tips on how to easily and accurately help translating the interface of the software.

 This document is a work in progress.
-Feel free to suggest changes.
+Feel free to suggest changes via [GitHub "pull request"](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).

 ## Get Started on Weblate